 Will an elevator be provided?

-One elevator will be provided in the 4-5 story addition that will serve all the apartments in the addition along with apartments in the 1791 house (a total of 32 apartments).
-The 8 apartments in the rear historic houses will not contain an elevator.
+One elevator will be provided in the 4-5 story addition that will serve all the apartments in the addition (a total of 28 apartments).
+The 12 apartments in the 1791 house and 1 and 2 Frost Terrace houses will not contain an elevator.